Ponchest/kotlin/plugins/js-plain-objects/README.md

 # JavaScript Plain Objects compiler plugin

-This folder contains the runtime and the compiler plugin of the JavaScript Plain Objects plugin.
+This directory contains the runtime and the compiler plugin of the `js-plain-objects` plugin.
 The Gradle and Maven plugins are located in the `libraries/tools` directory.

 > :warning: **The `js-plain-objects` compiler plugin only works with the K2 compiler.**